 18. By 2029, the fast-fashion industry is expected to grow to a value of $43.4 billion worldwide.
 Looneylegs

-19. By 2050, the fast fashion sector may consume 26 percent of the carbon budget of the earth.
+19. By 2050, the fast fashion sector may consume 26 percent of the carbon budget of the Earth.
 Looneylegs

 20. The equivalent of one garbage truck's worth of textiles is burned or landfilled every second.
 Looneylegs